rajkowski/cms-platform/docs/oauth.md

 1. Create a realm or use an existing one
 2. Add a client: `simis-cms`

-In the SimIS CMS Database, configure the OAuth provider:
+In the SimIS CMS Database, if you're not using environment variables, configure the OAuth provider:

 ```sql
 UPDATE site_properties SET property_value = 'true' WHERE property_name = 'oauth.enabled';